Your Santorini Elopement Photographer’s Guide to Saying “I Do” Under the Aegean Sky

 Imerovigli: The Balcony to the Aegean

 Perched at Santorini’s highest point, Imerovigli offers sweeping panoramic views that make for absolutely breathtaking elopement photography.
-The village is quieter than Oia but equally photogenic, with dramatic cliff paths and hidden viewpoints.
-Many couples choose to have their ceremony at a private villa here, where the backdrop is pure caldera magic without the public crowds.
+The village is quieter than Oia but equally photogenic.
+With dramatic cliff paths and hidden viewpoints.
+Many couples choose to have their ceremony at a private villa here.
+Where the backdrop is pure caldera magic without the public crowds.

 Fira: Energy and Elegance Combined